 ** We accommodate late enrollment, while strongly encouraging early enrollment that lets us plan schedules and teacher time effectively.

 *** We adjust the payment plan for late enrollment (after June of the preceding academic year).
-We have a 10-payment plan, at $851.40 per month) for students enrolled after June but by 1 August.
+For example, in 2018-2019 we had a 10-payment plan, at $851.40 per month) for students enrolled after June but by 1 August.
 With caution we accept enrollment after the academic year has started; we create pro-rated plans.

 We send invoices the first of each month, and they’re due on the 15th of that month.